Kelvin-Ngo/RedditAnalytics/README.md

 # RedditAnalytics
-Program used to see general trends of posts on Reddit
+RedditAnalysis is a python script that does basic data gathering from Reddit.

 # Features
-* Analyze and find the top ten most popular subreddits and what percentage they make up of the most popular subreddits
+* Analyze and find the most popular subreddits and what percentage they make up of traffic on Reddit
-* Track posts for change in num of comments and upvotes over time
+* Track popularity of posts over time by observing changes in upvotes and number of comments
+<br/><br/>

+# How To Use: